My Raspberry Pi Setup

 Software

-My favorite OS is Raspberry Pi OS, which is official and based on Debian.
-It's stable, fast and it has huge community support.
+My favourite operating system is the Raspberry Pi OS, which is official and based on Debian.
+It's stable, fast and has huge community support.

 Summary

-All of them (included the system as well) use less than 1GB of memory, so this is why I bought the 2GB version of Raspberry Pi 4.
+All of them (including the system) use less than 1GB of memory, so I bought the 2GB version of the Raspberry Pi 4.

-The average transfer speed through samba file share is around 60MB/s from RPi to my notebook on LAN.
+The average transfer speed using samba file sharing is about 60MB/s from the RPi to my notebook on the LAN.

-I built a silent, cool and fast Raspberry Pi Setup.
-The CPU temperature is always lower than 65°C.
+I have built a quiet, cool and fast Raspberry Pi setup.
+The CPU temperature is always below 65°C.

 If you want to monitor your own Raspberry like this, feel free to install RPi-Monitor.